 5. Spread the Word

-Coming up with the perfect hashtag is only step one.
+Coming up with the perfect hashtag is a start, but you also want to get people to use it.
 "If you don't make sure people are aware, then it doesn't filter through as well as you had hoped," Clemonds says.
 Drive it home by printing your hashtag somewhere your guests will see it—like on the bottom of your ceremony programs or on cocktail napkins at the bar.
 And once you've settled on your hashtag, don't be afraid to use it.
 "As soon as you come up with it, you can use it for your own planning, like when you're getting your marriage license or registering," Clemonds says.
 "You can create a storybook for the whole process."